CoralVentures/coral_flutter/docs/bloc_patterns.md

 ### Firing an event

-To fire an increment event when a user taps, we first need to define the event.
+To fire an "increment event" when a user taps the button, we first need to define the event.
 Blocs have a predictable file structure and live in the `lib/blocs` directory.
 We can find the `counter_event.dart` file there.

 ```md
 lib/